Author |

 I've never heard a lot of bad things about western union, but I ran upon

-some ing stories, cant believe some of those post I've read,
+some Shocked ing stories, cant believe some of those post I've read,

 are they really that way, I do know that when I was scammed, western